 Problems with payroll processing can creep up on you.
 Mismanage your data—by using spreadsheets or other manual tools—and bam, you could end up slipping on a financial banana peel without even realizing it.
 No matter how meticulous you are with your calculations, you’re a human being.
 Your passion is your business—not the systematic complexities of piecing together software.

 So if you sometimes feel like you’re throwing darts in the dark, you’re not alone.
-For tax year 2016, the IRS issued more than $6B in penalties for employment taxes, according to research from one law firm.
+For tax year 2017, the IRS issued more than $6.3B in penalties for employment taxes, according to the 2017 IRS Data Book .
 These mistakes are far too easy to make for small businesses that often rely on minimal resources.

 “None of these penalties should have existed,” says Charles Read, president & CEO of GetPayroll, a company that specializes in building payroll systems.
 “Payroll is very complicated and most business people do not understand all of the various and sundry ramifications of what they are dealing with.”

 As an entrepreneur, my co-founder and I learned the hard way how easy it is for finances to cause a business to struggle.
 Between 2015 and 2016, our company doubled in revenue while also experiencing a cash flow jam that nearly upended our business.
 That’s why, when we implemented our first payroll system in 2016, we took a conservative route, with extra layers of due diligence, to create a process that would scale with our organization.

 1. Don’t DIY—Outsource Your Payroll Processing Off the Bat